← Back

 Simple Vector Search

-1. Retrieve: Search knowledge base for relevant text to query
+1. Retrieve: Search the knowledge base for text relevant to the query.

-3. Generate: Generate answer based on query + relevant text
+3. Generate: Generate the answer from query + relevant text.

 Simple Vector Search Is Not Enough